flanfranco/itba-cde-tpf-python-applications/README.md

 In reference of the `stocks_etl_dag` developed, consists in three main steps:
 ![Image of the Deployment](https://github.com/flanfranco/itba-cde-tpf-python-applications/blob/main/documentation/resources/images/01_stocks_etl_dag.png)
-1. Getting the daily data from the stock api.
-Filter it (by execution day) and using xcom passing it to the another task.
-One important thing to take into account in this task, is that the response obtained from stock api is stored in raw folder.
-In prod enviroments is convinient (good practice) storing (for example in S3 bucket) the raw data, and then, in subsecuent stg/process task access it, process it and then continues with the pipeline.
+1. Obtaining the daily data from the stock api.
+Filtering (by execution day) and using xcom passing it to the another task.
+One important thing to take into account in this task, is that the response obtained from stock api is stored in a raw folder.
+In prod enviroments is convinient (a good practice) storing (for example in a S3 bucket) the raw data, and then, in a subsecuent stg/process task access it, process it and then continues with the pipeline.
 This daily get task also has the folowing variables to configure (/dags/utils/config.py) the stock api request:
 * stocks_symbols_list = ["GOOG", "MSFT", "AMZN"]
 * stocks_api_base_url = 'https://www.alphavantage.co/query'
 * stocks_api_function = 'TIME_SERIES_DAILY'